Rider390/Rider390/README.md

-- 👋 Hi, I’m @Rider390
+- 👋 Hi, I’m Rejolin
-- 👀 I’m interested in ...
+- 👀 I’m interested in Developing AI Tools
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning My UG
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Project Developers
-- 📫 How to reach me ...
+- 📫 How to reach me Email : rejolinsolomon366@gmail.com

 <!---
 Rider390/Rider390 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.